-The Water and Sanitary Sewage By-Law outlines information on the control of discharges to the municipal sewer system.
+The Sanitary Sewer Use By-Law 1803-2006 outlines information on the control of discharges to the municipal sewer system.

 The Water and Wastewater Department does not oversee private septic systems, storm sewers, ditches or drainage basins.
 For more information about private septic system permits, please visit our Building Department's webpage.
 Information about storm sewers, ditches and drainage basins can be obtained from The County's Operations Department at 613.476.6505 or email@example.com.